playak/vesc-tool-config-helper/README.md

 ```

 ## Usage
+Visit (https://supzero.ch/vesc_config) for a live version of the tool.
-Open the `index.html` file in a browser, and use the interface to configure motor parameters.
+For local testing, open the `index.html` file in a browser, and use the interface to configure motor parameters.

 ## License
 This project is licensed under the MIT License.